 Turnover rates for both teachers and students tend to be high in international schools in France, though this is largely the result of expat families not living in a country for more than a few years at a time.

-Private tutors in France
+Tutors in France

 The private tutoring market in France is booming.
 Generally speaking, most private tutors offer one-on-one sessions with students, but there are also some who offer small group tutoring sessions.
 With the rise of tutoring agencies, the industry in France is now more regulated and by working through reputable agencies parents can rest assured that tutors are suitably qualified.

 There are lots of tutors that are qualified to tutor the French curriculum and the International Baccalaureate, but there are smaller numbers available to tutor other curricula such as the British or French curriculum.

 Expats looking to relocate to France in the long-term often get a French language tutor to improve their children’s language abilities at a faster rate.
 Naturally, French tutors are available in abundance, but it's worth vetting their qualifications to see if they are qualified teachers or simply native speakers of the language.
 Expat students who require extra assistance on a particular subject can also look at tutors that are subject-matter experts rather than those that follow a particular curriculum.